-Before Prior to submitting the plan to the insurer, the vocational counselor must review the plan and plan support with the worker.
-Certain information may be excluded, as allowed by OAR 436-010.
-The injured worker must have be given the opportunity to review the plan with the worker's attorney, if any, representative before prior to signing it.
-The vocational assistance provider counselor must confirm the worker's understanding of and agreement with the plan by obtaining the worker's signature.
+Before submitting the plan to the insurer, the counselor must review the plan and plan support with the worker.
+The worker must have the opportunity to review the plan with the worker's attorney, if any, before signing it.
+The counselor must confirm the worker's understanding of and agreement with the plan by obtaining the worker's signature.